Shale Sandstone Transition Forest: Ecology

 The community is predominated by forest or woodland with an overstorey that features several Eucalypt species and an understorey that consists of sclerophyll shrubs, grasses and herbs.
 Zones that are proximate to sandstone may have a more shrubby understorey, while those with less sandstone would feature more herbs and grasses in the understorey.
 The canopy consists of trees that reach 20 m on average, with a projective foliage cover of roughly 20%.

 Species include Eucalyptus punctata, Eucalyptus crebra, Eucalyptus fibrosa, Eucalyptus tereticornis, Eucalyptus resinifera, Eucalyptus eugenioides, Eucalyptus globoidea and Angophora bakeri, in addition to smaller trees like Allocasuarina littoralis and Syncarpia glomulifera.

-Shrubs include Bursaria spinosa, Kunzea ambigua, Persoonia linearis,Ozothamnus diosmifolius, Hibbertia aspera, Leucopogon juniperinus and Pultenaea villosa.
+Shrubs include Bursaria spinosa, Kunzea ambigua, Persoonia linearis, Ozothamnus diosmifolius, Hibbertia aspera, Leucopogon juniperinus and Pultenaea villosa.

 Grasses and herbs include, Aristida vagans, Austrostipa pubescens, Cheilanthes sieberi, Dichondra repens, Entolasia marginata, Entolasia stricta, Lepidosperma laterale, Lomandra multiflora, Microlaena stipoides, Pimelea linifolia, Phyllanthus hirtellus, Pomax umbellata, Pratia purpurascens, Solanum prinophyllum and Themeda triandra.

 Fauna

 Animals include birds such as, Pyrrholaemus saggitatus, Climacteris picumnus, Lichenostomus fuscus, Melanodryas cucullata and Psephotus haematonotus.
-Other animals include Saccolaimus flaviventris, Varanus rosenbergii, Pseudophryne bibroni and Pommerhelix duralensis.
+Other animals include Saccolaimus flaviventris, Varanus rosenbergi, Pseudophryne bibronii and Pommerhelix duralensis.